Escapement (film): Production

 Producer Richard Gordon later said there were major problems with the film's special effects.
 He also said that he had a dispute with Anglo-Amalgamated, who did not want the movie to get an X certificate in England, whereas Gordon wanted more horror for the US.
+Most of Anglo's films were crime orientated but this had some science fiction aspects.

+The film's electronic music soundtrack is credited to Soundrama with John Simmons as consultant and Robert Taylor as music director.